Characterization of a turbulent flow with independent variation of Mach and Reynolds numbers: Apparatus and Methods

 \section{Apparatus and Methods}

-To raise the Mach number at fixed Reynolds number and for fixed boundary conditions, we compared experiments performed in air with ones performed in SF\textsubscript{6}.
+To raise the Mach number at constant Reynolds number and for fixed boundary conditions, we compared experiments performed in air with ones performed in SF\textsubscript{6}.
 The chief advantage of SF\textsubscript{6} is that its speed of sound is approximately 2.5 times lower than the one for air.
-In contrast to air-breathing facilities running at similar Reynolds and Mach numbers, SF\textsubscript{6} experiments operate at lower speeds that are easier to resolve temporally, produce larger scales that are easier to resolve spatially, generate lower forces that ease mechanical design, consume less power and so facilitate electrical design, and can be run continuously in contrast to blow-down or burst-disk experiments so that statistics better converge.
+In contrast to air-breathing facilities running at similar Reynolds and Mach numbers, SF\textsubscript{6} experiments operate at lower speeds that are easier to resolve temporally since timescales are set by the speed of sound at any given Mach number.
+Similarly, the small scales of turbulence are larger and slower at a given Mach number which enables improved spatial resolution.
+Additionally, SF\textsubscript{6} experiments generate lower forces that ease mechanical design, consume less power and so facilitate electrical design, and can be run continuously in contrast to blow-down or burst-disk experiments so that statistics better converge.
 Finally, measurements from high (SF\textsubscript{6}) and low (air) Mach number experiments can be made with the same probes operating at the same frequencies.

-An alternate strategy of raising the Mach number of a gas flow at fixed Reynolds number and geometry is to increase the flow speed while simultaneously decreasing the pressure at constant temperature.
+An alternate strategy of raising the Mach number of a gas flow at constant Reynolds number and fixed geometry is to increase the flow speed while simultaneously decreasing the pressure at constant temperature.
 This is so since the Reynolds number is proportional to changes in the gas density, while the speed of sound and dynamic viscosity are insensitive to it.
 This strategy was employed in the 1950's in the Variable Density High Speed Cascade Wind Tunnel at the Deutsche Forschungsansfalt, in which the gas pressure was varied between 0.1 and 1\,bar and the mean flow Mach number between 0.2 and 1.1 in order to characterize the performance of compressor blade cascades \citep{Schlichting1956}.
 This strategy, however, comes at the cost of increasing the frequency of the fluctuations that need to be detected (in proportion to the Mach number), so that faster instruments are needed at higher Mach numbers.
-To compare high and low Mach number measurements therefore, the frequency response of the instruments needs to be understood \citep{hutchins2015direct}.
+To compare high and low Mach number measurements of turbulent fluctuations therefore, the frequency response of the instruments needs to be understood \citep{hutchins2015direct}.
 Even with the improvements in measurement technology since \citet{Schlichting1956}, we need to bring down the speed of the flow while holding constant its Mach number.